studywysc/studywysc.github.io/docs/_docs/culture.md

   - docs/discord/content/1
   - docs/discord/1
   - docs/discord/culture
+  - ads
+  - docs/discord/ads
+  - surveys
+  - docs/discord/data
+  - docs/discord/content/surveys
+  - docs/discord/content/data
+  - collectdata
 ---

 <p class="p-4" style="font-size:36px">Don't be a dick.</p>

 This applies to the broadest extent.
 And lean on the safe side just to be sure. **We aren't doing this to be a snowflake server.
 We just want to study and chill.** [See our Prohibited Activities](#what-do-we-really-hate) for specific activities we'll take strong action against.

+Be nice to everyone, be aware of the community, and everything will work out! 🌸

 <br>